Housing Information for Incoming Students

 University of Chicago Law School students are very fortunate to have a wide range of housing options available at a reasonable cost.
 Considering that Chicago is the third largest city in the United States, the affordable cost of living makes Chicago a surprisingly livable city for everyone.

-You can find a quick comparison to other major cities on page 59 of your Admitted Students Handbook.
 To learn more about housing from a student perspective, view the VeryApt Housing Guide created from survey data of 400+ UChicago Law students.

-In addition, the Law School works with a company called StudentSpace that assists our incoming students in locating housing.
+The Law School works with a company called StudentSpace that assists our incoming students in locating housing.
 StudentSpace focuses exclusively on working with graduate students and helps them find housing that meets all of their needs.
 StudentSpace can even help you secure housing remotely if you are not able to travel to Chicago for your housing search.
 To work with StudentSpace (a free service), please contact them directly.

 View estimated rental rates (PDF) for various neighborhoods in the Chicago area (including Hyde Park).